How to Vastly Improve the Accessibility of the Divi Slider Module

 For an example of an accessible slider, check out W3C’s demo.

-In this article, I’ll provide some CSS that, along with the Divi Accessibility plugin, will vastly improve the accessibility of the Divi Slider Module navigation controls.
-The one thing missing is a start/stop button, which is needed if you have automatic slide animation turned on.
+In this article, I’ll provide some CSS that, along with the Divi Accessibility plugin, will vastly improve the accessibility of the Divi Slider Module navigation controls by improving the contrast and keyboard navigation visibility.

 The Goals